kuramu1108/notes/31100 .NET/README.md

 ### ADO NET Layers
 - connected
-  - the connected layer maintains a datavse connection while working with the datavse
+  - the connected layer maintains a database connection while working with the database
   - the traditional approach to interfacing with database
   - closely matches the low-level interfaces that most database provide
 - disconnected
-  - the disconnected layer creates an in-memory copy of part of the datavase
+  - the disconnected layer creates an in-memory copy of part of the database
   - designed to conserve connections, increase performance and also reduec programmer errors in managing conections
 - object-relational (EntityFramework)
   - in-memory view of the database